 It’s a sad fact that members of the Asian community have been discriminated against after the COVID-19 pandemic originated in China.
 In Edmonds, the Diversity Commission noted that “there is deep work that needs to happen within families, communities, and government to root out systemic injustice and inequity.”

 Black-owned Ezell's Famous Fried Chicken is cooking up delicious fried chicken, sides and desserts from scratch.

 Edmonds has been blessed with an incredible diversity of restaurants, and the diversity among our Asian restaurants is a dim sum of options for the palate.

-Chee Wong, former owner of the Waterfront Coffee Co., just opened Jaiiya, a new, healthful café with fresh-pressed juices and global, café-style treats that will fuel your body for the day.
+Chee Wong, former owner of the Waterfront Coffee Co., opened Jaiiya, a healthful café with fresh-pressed juices and global, café-style treats that will fuel your body for the day.

 Be sure to set aside some time exploring the International District on Highway 99.
 Eater Magazine of Seattle featured the "12 Essential Asian Restaurants of Edmonds," all but one of them on Highway 99.
 These were “destinations for noodles, hot pot, dim sum, Korean fried chicken, and much more.”

 The Dumpling Generation in Lake Forest Park is so popular they’ve opened locations elsewhere, including Edmonds, doling out tons of homemade noodles and dumplings, with organic fillings.

 Go to Edmonds Way in Westgate, and meet Steven Ono at Ono Poke, where he is serving authentic Hawaiian poke by the bowlful.
 And if you’re lucky, you’ll meet his Auntie who drives over from Spokane to help him out from time to time.

 Ono exemplifies the best of Edmonds' community spirit — neighbor helping neighbor, supporting other local restaurants, and giving back at every turn.
 And the poke is awe-mazing!